-As discussed above, data suggest that women with PPD may be unusually sensitive to this rapid decline in allopregnanolone, potentially causing GABAA-system mediated mood disruption.
-Given this data, we believe that allosteric modulators of the GABAA receptor may have potential in the treatment of PPD.
-Our Phase 2 clinical trial of SAGE-217 in PPD is a Phase 2a double-blind, placebo-controlled, randomized trial that will evaluate the efficacy, safety, tolerability and pharmacokinetics of SAGE-217 in approximately 32 patients with severe PPD.
+We are also currently conducting a Phase 2 double-blind, placebo-controlled, randomized trial to evaluate the efficacy, safety, tolerability and pharmacokinetics of SAGE-217 in women with severe PPD.
+As discussed above, data suggest that women with PPD may be unusually sensitive to the rapid decline in allopregnanolone that follows childbirth, potentially causing GABAA-system mediated mood disruption.
+Given these data, we believe that allosteric modulators of the GABAA receptor may have potential in the treatment of PPD.
+We initiated dosing in the Phase 2 clinical trial of SAGE-217 in PPD in 2017.
+In late 2017, based on the results of the brexanolone Phase 3 clinical trials and the Phase 2 clinical trial of SAGE-217 in MDD, we decided to expand the size of the PPD trial from 32 patients to approximately 60 patients.
+In February 2018, we decided to increase the number of patients in the SAGE-217 PPD trial even further than the prior increase at the end of 2017 from approximately 60 patients to approximately 140 patients in order to increase the power of the trial from 80% to 90%.
 The primary endpoint of the trial is evaluation of the effect of SAGE-217 compared to placebo following two weeks of treatment as measured by the HAM-D total score.
-We expect to report top-line results from the SAGE-217 Phase 2 PPD trial in the second half of 2017.
+We expect to report top-line results from the expanded SAGE-217 Phase 2 PPD trial in the fourth quarter of 2018.